Books for 5th Graders

 Where the Red Fern Grows by Wilson Rawls

 A young boy living in the Ozarks achieves his heart’s desire when he becomes the owner of two redbone hounds and teaches them to be champion hunters.

 The True Meaning of Smekday by Adam Rex

-When her mother is abducted by aliens, 11-year old Tip hops in the family car and heads south to find her and meets an alien mechanic who agrees to help her and save the planet from disaster.
+When her mother is abducted by aliens, 11-year old Tip hops in the family car and heads south to find her.
+She meets an alien mechanic who agrees to help her and save the planet.

 Wonderstruck by Brian Selznick

-Having lost his mother and his hearing, Ben leaves his Minnesota home to seek the father he never knew in New York City, and meets Rose.
+Having lost his mother and his hearing, Ben leaves his Minnesota home to seek the father he never knew, and meets Rose.
 Ben’s story is told in words; Rose’s in pictures.

 The Mysterious Benedict Society by Trenton Lee Stewart